tardate/blog.tardate.com/_posts/2026-03-09-ai-data-trap.md

 - AI
 ---

 Large Language Models (LLMs) are statistical inference machines that project from available data and training sets.
 When they stray beyond the data, they hallucinate.
 Which may be a good thing, depending upon your intent.
 But usually not.
 LLM advances in the past 10 years have largely been constrained by the capital and supply-chain wizardry required to put farms of GPUs on the job of training the latest model.
-But are we reaching the point where data becomes the strangling bottleneck, not GPUs?
+But are we reaching the point where DATA becomes the strangling bottleneck, not GPUs?
 ![hero_image][hero_image]

 ## The Bait And Switch